Osman Murat Ülke

-History of the case
+Arrest and trial

 Ülke publicly burned his conscription orders after being called for duty September 1, 1995.
-A year later, he was detained in Izmir and formally arrested October 8.
+A year later, he was detained in İzmir and formally arrested on October 8.
 He was put on trial at the Military Court of the General Staff in Ankara, charged with "alienating the public from the institution of military service" and was additionally charged for burning his call-up papers and declaring his conscientious objection.

+International response

 Amnesty International contacted the Turkish government, requesting that it provide alternative civilian service.
 Turkish law had no such provision in place.
 The human rights group made its suggestion based on recommendations made by the United Nations Commission on Human Rights and the Council of Europe.

 The European Court of Human Rights found the nation had violated of article 3 of the convention in its persecution of Ülke.
 The court ordered Turkey to pay 11,000 euros to Ülke in compensation.